Nephralite/cataloguer/README.md

 What this is / plans to be
 - a versatile and powerful Netrunner card search engine
-- a catalog of ALL printings of Netrunner cards, inlcuding official prize kits (and maybe some proxies with permission of their creators)
+- a catalog of ALL printings of Netrunner cards, including official prize kits (and maybe some proxies with permission of their creators)
-- easily integratable into NRO in the future
+- easily integrable into NRO in the future

 What this is not
 - a replacement for all of nrdb, it's a neat website and deckbuilder